wpmetabox/docsv2/docs/validation.md

 `step` | Match the step increment.
 Enter `any` to accept any step.
 `type` | Mostly used as `url` or `email` to validate value as a valid URL or email

-If you prefer to [use code to create fields](/creating-fields-with-code/), simply add pairs of `'key' => 'value'` rules for the field settings array:
+If you prefer to [use code to create fields](/creating-fields-with-code/), add pairs of `'key' => 'value'` rules for the field settings array:

 ```php
 [